gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 Oakeshott (as Fuller interprets him) Hobbes is the "inspiration" for (meritoriously) setting aside that tradition.

-Fuller continues: "In the perspective of Hobbes's theology, to repose of a mind satisfied can come only with eternal life at the general resurrection.
+Fuller continues: "In the perspective of Hobbes's theology, the repose of a mind satisfied can come only with eternal life at the general resurrection.
 While the natural condition, which we must still endure in the interim between the first and Second coming of Christ, prevails,